ronreiter/interactive-tutorials/tutorials/learnpython.org/Welcome.md

 # Welcome

-Welcome to learnpython.org's interactive Python tutorial.
+Welcome to the LearnPython.org interactive Python tutorial.

 Whether you are an experienced programmer or not, this website is intended for everyone who wishes to learn the Python programming language.<br>